JLopez80/SmartCar/README.md

 - **Elegoo Smart Robot Car V4** for the base hardware and integration with the ESP32 board.

 ## Demonstration video
-This [video](https://youtu.be/0AbyosnZ-v8) demonstrates the project works.
+This [video](https://youtu.be/0AbyosnZ-v8) demonstrates how the project works.